Be (and get!) inspired! Jefferson County Public Library (JCPL) invites middle school students to participate in a FREE Epic STEM Fair.

 - Less is more.
 Reduce, reuse, recycle – find an innovative solution for waste.

-More information is coming when school starts in August.
-But, if you're interested in this awesome experience, give us your name and contact informationopens a new window and we'll be sure to keep you informed of what you need to know, when you need to know it.
+If you're interested in this awesome experience, give us your name and contact informationopens a new window and we'll be sure to keep you informed of what you need to know, when you need to know it.